Motorsport legend Paddy Hopkirk dies aged 89

 He first competed in a Mini at the 1963 Monte Carlo Rally, where he finished sixth and a year later that famous success at Monte Carlo, alongside Henry Liddon, followed.

-They are the most recent all-British crew to have won the event and he also led BMC to the team win, with fellow Mini drivers Timo Mäkinen and Rauno Aaltonen pacing fourth and seventh.
+They are the most recent all-British crew to have won the event and he also led BMC to the team win, with fellow Mini drivers Timo Makinen and Rauno Aaltonen pacing fourth and seventh.

 The victory made Hopkirk a household name - he received telegrams from the then UK Prime Minister Alec Douglas-Home and the Beatles, was given the Freedom of the City of Belfast, and appeared along with his Mini on Sunday Night at the London Palladium.

-He went on to steer an Austin-Healey to victory at his next international rally, the Österreichische Alpenfahrt, later that year.
+He went on to steer an Austin-Healey to victory at his next international rally, the Osterreichische Alpenfahrt, later that year.

 In 1965, he won a Coupe d'Argent at the Alpine Rally and came first in the 1965 and 1967 Circuit of Ireland Rally, the 1966 and 1967 Alpine Rally, and the 1967 Rally Acropolis.